 Accept Multiple Payment Methods

-There are a variety of ways that customers can make payments to you.
-Payment options include cash, check, credit or debit card, PayPal, automated clearing house (ACH) transactions, monetary financial institutions (MFIs), and even bitcoin.
+There are many ways a customer can send you a payment.
+Options include cash, check, credit or debit card, PayPal, automated clearing house (ACH) transactions, monetary financial institutions (MFIs), and a variety of other services.
 The more ways you allow a customer to pay, the better your odds of getting paid on time.

 However, customers and businesses tend to have preferred payment methods and can put off payments that need to be made by a different method.
 For example, you may have a customer used to making payments by credit card.
 When a charge comes in, they go online, type in their card information, and press enter.
 If you only accept checks, they might not like having to write the check, put it in an envelope, and mail it.